 Arrange your herbs and spices alphabetically, by cuisine, or by brand — whatever makes them easier to find when you're in the middle of your noodle stir fry.

 7. Pare Down Your Utensils

-You’ve accumulated several dozen kitchen utensils in your culinary career: can openers, microplanes, four (what?!) wine openers.
-Pare down the collection and use drawer dividers to keep the remainders in order.
+You've accumulated several dozen kitchen utensils in your culinary career: can openers, microplanes, four (what?!) wine openers.
+Pare down the collection and use drawer dividers to keep the remainder in order.